Meet the Artists

 Claire won the prestigious Coty American Fashion Critics Award in 1943, was featured on the cover of Time magazine in 1955, and was named one of the most influential Americans of the 20th century by Life magazine in 1999.
 She has influenced countless contemporary designers, among them Donna Karan, Isaac Mizrahi, and Calvin Klein.

 Examples of Claire’s garments can be found in the collections of the Metropolitan Museum of Art, the Fashion Institute of Technology and the Smithsonian Institution.
 Retrospective exhibitions of her work have taken place at the Museum at the Fashion Institute of Technology (1998) and the Museum of Modern Art (2017).
-Closer to home are collections at Heritage Frederick and the Maryland Historical Society.
+Closer to home are collections at Heritage Frederick and the Maryland Center for History and Culture.